sullof/inquirer-command-prompt/README.md

 From version `0.0.15`, to see the entire history for the current context, you can type `Shift-arrowRight`.

-From version `0.0.26`, to get an line in the history, type the relative index and press `Ctrl-Shift-arrowRight`
+From version `0.0.26`, to get a line in the history, type the relative index's number and press `Ctrl-Shift-arrowRight`

 ## History

 __0.1.0__
 * updating to InquirerJS 7

+## Todo

+* Add more info in the history, taking it from the commits
+* Generalize the command to make it more usable in a general case (this prompt has been created and improved because I needed it for [Secrez](https://github.com/secrez/secrez))

 ## Credits